Frequently Asked Questions

 Q. Do I need to buy tools or uniforms?

 A. No. We provide our students with uniforms including pants, shoes, and chef’s jackets.
-Students are also provided with a starter tool kit and tablet for online coursework.

 Q. What are the eligibility requirements?